Measure performance and set targets

 - Which of your products and services are successful?
 Are some not performing as planned?
 Do any of your products generate a high percentage of sales and high-profit margins?
 Use this information to make product improvements or discontinue low performing products or services if you can.

 - What causes problems for your business?
 Review areas such as pricing, marketing, sales and after-sales service, design, packaging and systems.
 Look for 'quick wins' initially, and scrutinise areas that require comprehensive improvements.

 - Do you need more regular financial management reviews?
 Are you managing your direct costs, overheads and assets?
-Can you do things differently or use new materials to lower your costs?
-Consider ways in which you can negotiate supplier contracts.
+Can you do things differently, use new materials to lower your costs, or negotiate supplier contracts?

 Once you identify your challenging or most profitable areas, you should find the correct measurements to assess them.